 Kabul Serena (an AKFED project company)

 The Kabul Serena Hotel, another significant investment, was inaugurated in 2005, the first five-star hotel to open in Afghanistan in more than 35 years.
-The hotel, representing a US$39 million commitment, was built at the request of the Afghan Government to provide accommodation of an international standard for diplomats, investors and other travelers visiting the country.
+The hotel, representing a US$39 million commitment, was built at the request of the Afghan Government to provide accommodation of an international standard for diplomats, investors and other travellers visiting the country.
 The hotel aims to aid the revival and development of central Kabul, and to help revive the crucial hospitality and tourism industries in Afghanistan.
 It directly employs nearly 400 people, bolstering the economy through the sourcing of materials from local producers, craftsmen and artists.

 Habib Bank (and AKFED project company)